danielsampah99/pmoving-services/README.md

 - [ ] Add to the form on the hero section
 - [ ] make the header pop/ add vibrant colors and increase the size of texts.
 - [X] Change the BBB section

+safe, logistics, storage... icons need to be changed.